-Should I stay in Madrid?
+Should I stay abroad?
 Or should I go back home?

-As I listen to my clients list off the pros and cons of their possible options, the frustrations of life in Spain and the parts of life they’d dread returning home to, I feel a deep sense of empathy towards them.
-I too spent year after year here debating whether I was making the right decision to stay in Spain.
-It felt like I’d sacrificed so much to be here, yet I wasn’t happy.
+As I listen to my clients list off the pros and cons of their possible options, the frustrations of life in the country they’re currently living in and the parts of life they’d dread returning home to, I feel a deep sense of empathy towards them.
+I too spent year after year debating whether I was making the right decision to stay in Spain.
+It felt like I’d sacrificed so much to live there, yet I wasn’t happy.
 Maybe I ought to move back to Seattle?
 Maybe I was supposed to be in Central America?
 Or maybe I’d feel more content in a sunnier corner of the USA?

 Needless to say, I know first hand that making the decision to go home can be an overwhelming and confusing process.

 Like many people who move abroad, I made the decision to do so based on the experience I’d had while studying abroad in college.
 I’m sure many of you can relate when I say that it was the best time of my life.
 And who wouldn’t want to recreate those feelings of excitement, freedom and pure bliss that they’d felt during the period of their life when they felt most alive?